dracut-crypt-ssh/dracut-crypt-ssh/README.md

 - Some notes on threat model where such thing might be useful would be nice, so people won't assume too much.

+- Remote initramfs hash verification, etc.  See above point, a determined attacker could potentially circumvent or fake the outputs of various commands in order to pretend that the verification had succeeded.
+  One possibility would be to dynamically upload a special hashing binary that has a compiled-in nonce.
+This would be hard to fake, I think.
+However, it would require a compiler for each supported architecture on the verification machine.

 ### Based on code, examples and ideas from